tywalch/electrodb/README.md

 *Code: 5003*

 *Why this occurred:*
-_Likely_ you were were calling `.page()` on a `scan`.
+_Likely_ you were calling `.page()` on a `scan`.
 If you weren't please make an issue and include as much detail about your query as possible.

 *What to do about it:*
-It is highly recommended to use the query option, `{pager: "raw"}`, when using the .page() method with *scans*.
+It is highly recommended that the query option, `{pager: "raw"}`, is applied while using the .page() method with *scan* operations.
 This is because when using scan on large tables the docClient may return an ExclusiveStartKey for a record that does not belong to entity making the query (regardless of the filters set).
 In these cases ElectroDB will return null (to avoid leaking the keys of other entities) when further pagination may be needed to find your records.
 ```javascript
 // example
 myModel.scan.page(null, {pager: "raw"});